Vespers: In the 6th century

-In the sixth century the Office of Vespers in the Latin Church was almost the same as it has been throughout the Middle Ages and up to the present day.
-In a document of unquestionable authority of that period the Office is described as follows: The evening hour, or vespertina synaxis, is composed of four psalms, a capitulum, a response, a hymn, a versicle, a canticle from the Gospel, litany (Kyrie eleison, Christe eleison), Pater with the ordinary finale, oratio, or prayer, and dismissal (Regula Sancti Benedicti, xvii).
+In the sixth century the office of Vespers in the Latin Church was almost the same as it has been throughout the Middle Ages and up to the present day.
+In a document of unquestionable authority of that period the canonical hours are described as follows: The evening hour, or vespertina synaxis, is composed of four psalms, a capitulum, a response, a hymn, a versicle, a canticle from the Gospel, litany (Kyrie eleison, Christe eleison), Pater with the ordinary finale, oratio, or prayer, and dismissal (Regula Sancti Benedicti, xvii).
 The psalms recited are taken from the series of psalms from Pss.
 109 to 147 (with the exception of the groups 117 to 127 and 133 to 142); Pss.
 138, 143, 144 are each divided into two portions, whilst the Pss.
 115 and 116 are united to form one.
-This disposition is almost the same as that of the "Ordo Romanus", except that the number of psalms recited is five instead of four.
+This disposition is almost the same as that of the Ordo Romanus, except that the number of psalms recited is five instead of four.
 They are taken, however, from the series 109 to 147.
-Here, too, the capitulum, versicle, and canticle of the "Magnificat" appear.
+Here, too, the capitulum, versicle, and canticle of the Magnificat appear.
 The hymn is a more recent introduction in the Roman Vespers; the finale (litanies, Pater, versicles, prayers) seems all to have existed from this epoch as in the Benedictine cursus.
 Like the other hours, therefore, Vespers is divided into two parts; the psalmody, or singing of the psalms, forming the first part, and the capitulum and formulæ the second.
 Vesper time varied according to the season between the tenth hour (4 p.m.) and the twelfth (6 p.m.).
 As a matter of fact it was no longer the evening hour, but the sunset hour, so that it was celebrated before the day had departed and consequently before there was any necessity for artificial light (Regula S. Benedicti, xli).
 This was an innovation; before this epoch this evening synaxis was celebrated with all the torches alight.
 The reason of this is that St Benedict introduced in the cursus, another hour – that of Compline – which was prescribed to be celebrated in the evening, and which might be considered as a kind of doubling of the Office of Lucernarium.